VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/embedded.md

 {{< /quote >}}

 Alright, so how do these pocket operators show this well?
 Well, the pocket operators have a *Microcontroller* on them as well as a fair amount of things connects to it, but let's hang on for a second- Microcontroller?
-Microcontrollers, sometimes written as *μC*, *MCU*, or just *micro* are the heart of most embeded projects
+Microcontrollers, sometimes written as *μC*, *MCU*, or just *micro* are the heart of most embedded projects

 {{< quote "Wikipedia, minor edits" >}}